What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 5. Visa Stamping: The final step, placing the residency visa in your passport.

-Pro Tip: Your company’s visa quota is directly tied to your office size.
-Plan your space according to your hiring needs.
+Pro Tip: Your companyโ€™s visa quota depends on your office size.
+Plan your workspace based on your hiring requirements.

-Step 3: Register for the Wage Protection System (WPS)
+3. Register for the Wage Protection System (WPS)

-The UAE’s WPS is a non-negotiable compliance standard.
-This electronic system ensures employees are paid correctly and on time.
+The UAEโ€™s Wage Protection System (WPS) is a mandatory compliance requirement.
+This electronic system ensures employees receive accurate and timely payments.

-Why It’s Critical: Failure to register or comply can result in fines from AED 5,000 to AED 50,000, a frozen labour file, and an inability to apply for new visas.
+Why Itโ€™s Critical: Failure to register or comply can result in fines ranging from AED 5,000 to AED 50,000, a frozen labour file, and restrictions on applying for new visas.

 Your Payroll Setup Must Include: